ATTENTION FRIENDS! Who wants paid work abroad?

 66. Travel Agent

 Depending on the business you end up in, you could find a good position with a travel agency.
 You may even find a position as a travel agent in a tourist city.
-You could not only live abroad, you could also travel to new places and then sell those trips to your clients.
-Win win!
+You could not only live abroad, but you could also travel to new places and then sell those trips to your clients.
+Win-win!

 If you know the area well, or even if the area is simply covered by google maps, you could be a driver, Uber, Lyft, even just a local taxi or shuttle service from the airport to a hotel.
 Get your own vehicle and you could explore the sights of a big city.